-We find that the onset of the COVID pandemic is associated with adverse outcomes for women's mental health, household food security, and incomes in India.
+We find that the onset of the COVID-19 pandemic is associated with adverse outcomes for women's mental health, household food security, and incomes in India.
 In addition to the aggregate shock, there is evidence that increased containment measures are associated with worse outcomes, demonstrating that movement restrictions are materially important.
-In areas with greater exposure to containment policies, women experienced greater declines in mental health and well-being, as well as decreased food security.
+In areas with greater exposure to containment policies, women experienced large declines in mental health and well-being, as well as decreased food security.

 Moreover, we show that women who are in a more vulnerable position in the household are more likely to experience declines in mental health and show increased concern for their safety.
 While potentially crucial for public health purposes, containment is associated with large negative consequences for both standard socioeconomic outcomes and outcomes that are harder to observe and measure, like mental health.
-This may be especially the case in low-income contexts with limited social insurance, where more vulnerable populations - such as Indian women - may be particularly harmed by both the direct effects of the pandemic and these policies.
-Furthermore, some of the important negative consequences of lockdowns may be hidden in more standard socioeconomic datasets that do not collect information on mental health.
+This may be especially the case in lowincome contexts with limited social insurance, where more vulnerable populations - such as Indian women - may be particularly harmed by both the direct effects of the pandemic and these policies.
+Furthermore, some important negative consequences of lockdowns may be hidden in more standard socioeconomic datasets that do not collect information on mental health.

-These results have strong implications for economic policy, as policymakers should target aid, particularly access to food, to vulnerable households and women.
+These results have strong implications for economic policy, as policymakers should consider what supportive measures are necessary to limit economic devastation from lockdowns, and target aid, particularly access to food, to vulnerable households and women.
 As vaccine disparities in lower-income countries persist, and other pandemics are likely, understanding the consequences of the pandemic and containment policies is crucial for policymakers.